-The topic on Fibonacci retracements is quite intriguing.
+The topic of Fibonacci retracements is quite intriguing.
 To fully understand and appreciate the concept of Fibonacci retracements, one must understand the Fibonacci series.
 The origins of the Fibonacci series can be traced back to the ancient Indian mathematic scripts, with some claims dating back to 200 BC.
-However, in the 12th century, Leonardo Pisano Bogollo an Italian mathematician from Pisa, known to his friends as Fibonacci discovered Fibonacci numbers.
+However, in the 12th century, Leonardo Pisano Bogollo, an Italian mathematician from Pisa, known to his friends as Fibonacci discovered Fibonacci numbers.

 The Fibonacci sequence is as follows:

 0 , 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610…

 Needless to say, the series extends to infinity.
 There are few interesting properties of the Fibonacci series.

 Divide any number in the series by the previous number; the ratio is always approximately 1.618.

 The ratio of 1.618 is considered as the Golden Ratio, also referred to as the Phi.
 Fibonacci numbers have their connection to nature.
 The ratio can be found in the human face, flower petals, animal bodies, fruits, vegetables, rock formation, galaxy formations etc. Of course, let us not get into this discussion as we would be digressing from the main topic.
 For those interested, I would suggest you search on the internet for golden ratio examples, and you will be pleasantly surprised.
 Further into the ratio properties, one can find remarkable consistency when a number is in the Fibonacci series is divided by its immediate succeeding number.